 - a.
 The holders may demand a lump-sum payment for the bonds upon maturity. - b.
 The holders can request that the Company repurchase their bonds at face value on the third anniversary of the offering date.
 The holders can exercise the right to sell on January 30, 2021. - c.
 The Company may redeem the bonds at face value between April 30, 2018 and December 20, 2022 under certain conditions.
 The Company resolved to exercise the right of redemption on January 14, 2022.
-The reference date of redemption of the bonds is March 9, 2022 and the expected face value of redemption is \$200 thousand.
+The reference date of redemption of the bonds is March 9, 2022 and the actual face value of redemption is \$200 thousand. - d.

-d.
 Between April 30, 2018 and January 30, 2023 (except for the period between the former dividend date and the date of the dividend declaration on record), holders may convert their bonds into the Company's ordinary shares.
 The initial conversion price was set at NT\$13.2, which is subject to adjustment if there is a capital injection by cash, share dividend distribution, and the proportion of cash dividends per share in market price exceeding 1.5%.
 Because the Company distributed cash dividends on July 29, 2019, the conversion price was adjusted to NT\$12.6.
-As of December 31, 2021, a total face value of NT\$5,615,200 thousand of convertible bonds was converted into 445,650 thousand ordinary shares of the Company.
+As of the reference date of redemption of the bonds which was on March 9, 2022, a total face value of \$5,999,800 thousand of convertible bonds was converted into 476,174 thousand ordinary shares of the Company.